pkp/pkp-docs/learning-ojs/3.5/journal-managers/en/communications.md

 book: learning-ojs
 version: 3.5
 showPageTOC: true
-title: Learning OJS 3.5 for Journal Managers - Communications: Manage Emails and Announcements
+title: Learning OJS 3.5 for Journal Managers - Communications - Manage Emails and Announcements
 description: A guide for Journal Managers preparing a journal in OJS for publication.
 ---